ds-04/amanda_deploy/README.md

 Playbooks:

-- amanda_client.yml (calls its namesake role to: install packages for client, disable xinetd, setup local user security/ssh, copy amanda-security.conf)
+- **amanda_client.yml** (calls its namesake role to: install packages for client, disable xinetd, setup local user security/ssh, copy amanda-security.conf)
-- amanda_copy_keys.yml (playbook; append public key from server to clients (server is also a client by default), use ansible to add host-keys of clients to the amanda server)
+- **amanda_copy_keys.yml** (playbook; append public key from server to clients (server is also a client by default), use ansible to add host-keys of clients to the amanda server)
-- amanda_server_cfg.yml (calls its namesake role to: create/copy/update configuration files, directories and create vtapes for a test vtape environ)
+- **amanda_server_cfg.yml** (calls its namesake role to: create/copy/update configuration files, directories and create vtapes for a test vtape environ)
-- amanda_server.yml (calls its namesake role to: install server packages<sup>1</sup>, disable xinetd, setup server ssh user, setup server ssh user keys, copy amanda-security.conf<sup>2</sup>)
+- **amanda_server.yml** (calls its namesake role to: install server packages<sup>1</sup>, disable xinetd, setup server ssh user, setup server ssh user keys, copy amanda-security.conf<sup>2</sup>)
-- amanda_client_restore.yml (playbook; append root public key from client restore systems to server, use ansible to add host-key of server to the client restore systemts - these tasks enable *amrecover* to work)
+- **amanda_client_restore.yml** (playbook; append root public key from client restore systems to server, use ansible to add host-key of server to the client restore systemts - these tasks enable *amrecover* to work)
+- **amanda_server_vagrant_hostname.yml** (playbook: set hostname, edit /etc/hosts - intended for use with vagrant testing setup)

-<sup>1</sup> Debian is direct from repo, RHEL/Centos 7x via Zmanda RPM url/download this server package also provides client capability.
+<sup>1</sup> Install is direct from OS repos, except RHEL/Centos 7x via Zmanda RPM url/download this server package also provides client capability.
 Centos8 (Almalinux tested) will come from stream repo of OS<br>
 <sup>2</sup> it is assumed the server will also be a client of itself, this can be disabled/overriden if desired